yichengchen24/MIG/README.md

 ## 💪 What's more?

-We will continue to update including:
+We will continue to update:

 - [ ] More automatic data selection strategies